Integrating Splunk Enterprise

 -

-Provide a valid domain for the certificate, and click Next Step until the Verify Domain dialog appears.
+Provide a valid domain for the certificate, then click Next Step until the Verify Domain dialog appears.

 -